mpapazog/derby-overlay/README.md

   * Under `teamShortNames` and `teamColourMappings` you can enter custom scoreboard team name translation rules.
 This helps you have control of how teams are displayed during a tournament with multiple games.
 Some examples have been provided in the sample `overlaySettings.json` file
   * To disable sponsor banners, set option `overlaySettings>gameHasTimeoutSponsors` to `false`.

-* To change styling elements of the overlay, edit `overlayStyle.css`
+* To change styling elements of the overlay, edit `overlayStyle.css`.
+Interface colours can be modified by editing the following classes:
+`.bgcolour-default`, `.font-colour-default`, `.font-colour-clockface`, `.bgcolour-clockface-gradient1`, `.bgcolour-clockface-gradient2`, `.colour-scheme-popup1` and `.colour-scheme-popup2`

 * Start nginx:
   * Open a command line window